daveabrock/daveabrock2.github.io/_posts/2020-08-19-microservices-with-tye-1.markdown

 ---
 date: "2020-08-19"
 title: "Use Project Tye to simplify your .NET microservice development experience (part 1)"
-excerpt: In this post, we explore Project Tye, a new developer tool that simplifies developing .NET microservices and distributed applications.
+subtitle: In this post, we explore Project Tye, a new developer tool that simplifies developing .NET microservices and distributed applications.
-header:
-    overlay_image: /assets/assets/img/tye-1-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/tye-1-card.png
 tags: [tools, aspnet-core]
 ---